Did You Know About Indian Cuisine Before The Advent Of Chili?

 Via – cdn.shopify.com

-The chili was brought to India only in the 16th century by the Portuguese sailors, and it spread like wildfire across Asia.
+The chili was brought to India only in the 16th century by Portuguese sailors, and it spread like wildfire across Asia.

 Apparently, before Vasco Da Gama came and changed the picture of Indian culinary cuisine, a lot of black pepper and long pepper was used for cooking.
 Some linguistic subgroups still prefer using black pepper in their cooking instead of chillis, especially down South.